kevind992/Non-Deterministic-Finite-Automaton-Application/README.md

 ## Documented Extras

-- Added an option to pick between infix and postfix, once the option was pick you would be prompted to enter the a string to see if it matches with the expression.
+- Added an option to pick between infix and postfix.
+Once the option was picked you would be prompted to enter a string to see if it   matches with the expression given.
 - Added the '+' opperator into Thompsons algorithm

 ```